awsdocs/amazon-efs-user-guide/doc_source/access-control-overview.md

 ### Resource\-Based Policies<a name="access-control-manage-access-intro-resource-policies"></a>

 You can use file system policies to control API access and NFS client access to the file system\.
 Amazon EFS supports a resource\-based policy for file systems, called a `FileSystemPolicy`\.
 Using an EFS `FileSystemPolicy` you can specify who has access to the file system and what actions they can perform on it\.
 Using file system policies provides you an easy way to control access to your file systems, and lets you grant usage permission to other accounts on a per\-file system basis\.
-The following file system policy grants `ClientMount`, or read\-only, permissions to all AWS IAM principals\.
+The following file system policy grants `ClientMount`, or read\-only, permissions to the `EfsReadOnly` IAM role\.

 ```
 {